sagesteppe/sagesteppe.github.io/_teaching/R4DS_1.md

 title: "R for Data Science"
 collection: teaching
 type: "Graduate/Upper Undergraduate (300+)"
-permalink: /teaching/R4DS_1
+permalink: /teaching/R4DS_2020
-venue: "Northwestern University, Earth & Planetary Science | Environmental Science | Plant Biology & Conservation "
+venue: "Northwestern University, Earth & Planetary Science | Environmental Science | Plant Biology & Conservation"
 date: 2021-01-01
-location: "Evanston, Illinois"
+location: "Evanston, USA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.